larryhastings/big/README.md

 and multi-quoted strings must be closed before the end of the last line.

-Minor optimization: for every line, it used to `lstrip` the line, then use a regular expression to see if the line started with one of the comment characters.
-Now the regular expression skips the leading whitespace automatically.
+Minor optimization: for every line, it used to `lstrip` a copy of the line, then use a regular expression to see if the line started with one of the comment characters.
+Now the regular expression itself skips past any leading whitespace.

 </dd></dl>